peter-l5/SH1107/README.md

 ## Requirements

-This code has been tested with MicroPython version 1.18.
+This code has been tested with MicroPython versions 1.18 and 1.19.1.

 ## Release notes